 - Natural gas generators have a shorter life than diesel generators

 Diesel comes in three forms: regular diesel, bio-diesel, and emulsified diesel (this diesel is mixed with water to minimize emissions when it is burned).
-Diesel is also known as fuel oil and deliveries can be counted on during most power outages provided that there are no other natural disasters at the same time.
-For more on diesel, check our home generator reviews here.
+Diesel is also known as fuel oil and deliveries can be counted on during most power cuts provided that there are no other natural disasters at the same time.

 - Fuel is extremely easy to obtain